lemur114/lemur114/README.md

 <h3 align="left">Currently 💻 working 🛠️ on...</h3>

-<
-<p align="left">🔭 I’m currently working on a Pomodoro timer ⏳ and a to-do list 📝 using Angular. </p>
+<p align="left">🔭 I’m currently working on a Pomodoro timer and a to-do list using Angular. ⏳📝 </p>
-<p align="left"> 📜⭐ Also working on obtaining a Cybersecurity 🛡️ certificate issued by IBM.</p>
+<p align="left"> 📜⭐ Also working on obtaining a Cybersecurity certificate issued by IBM. 🛡️</p>

 ###